 SOLVING THE HOSPITAL NURSING SHORTAGE

-The Children’s Hospital Association and their 200+ member hospitals provide life-saving care to children and families across the United States.
+The Children’s Hospital Association (CHA) and their 200+ member hospitals provide life-saving care to children and families across the United States.
 Unfortunately, like many healthcare organizations, attracting and retaining Millennial and Gen Z nurses is a major challenge and one that must be solved within the unique constraints and realities of a hospital environment.

 Case Study Two:

-SOLVING THE RECRUITMENT AND RETENTION CHALLENGE
+SOLVING RECRUITMENT AND RETENTION CHALLENGES

 Distribution contractors are critical to construction and development.
 These contractors and their employees build the infrastructure necessary for commercial buildings, neighborhoods, power transfer, and all forms of resource distribution.
 This hardworking group of people creates tens of thousands of high-paying jobs and offers excellent career potential, but they were facing an extreme challenge getting Gen Z and Millennials to apply for, accept, and build a career in the industry.

-DCA hired The Center to help its member companies understand what Gen Z and Millennial applicants expect from their websites, social media, and application process.
+DCA hired CGK to help its member companies understand what Gen Z and Millennial applicants expect from their websites, social media, and application process.
 Our team revealed a previously unseen perspective that was absolutely critical to address, as well as specific actions that could be implemented immediately in member companies of all sizes and geographies.

 Case Study Three: